Norhill, Houston: History

 Developed in 1920 by William C. Hogg, Norhill is divided into Norhill, North Norhill, and East Norhill.
 The pastureland on which the neighborhood was built was originally owned by Henry Stude who purchased the land in 1873.
 Following Stude's passing in 1905, his widow and children traded the land for stock in the Stude Holding Association which voted shortly thereafter to subdivide the land.
 By 1920, the Association had teamed with Hogg and changed their name to Varner Realty Company.
 The name Varner is reported to have come from “Varner Plantation”, the retirement home of Hogg's father James Stephen Hogg, former Texas Governor.
 William C. Hogg was both Chairman of the City Planning Commission and a wealthy investor.
 He played an important role influencing the growth of Houston during the 1920s.

-Norhill was developed first in 1920 with 388 lots bordered by Studewood, Usener, Michaux, and Pecore Streets.
-North Norhill was developed next in May 1923 with 555 lots in an area bordered by Studewood, North Main, Michaux, and Pecore Streets.
+Norhill was first developed in 1920 with 388 lots bordered by Studewood, Usener, Michaux, and Pecore Streets.
+North Norhill was developed next, in May 1923, with 555 lots in an area bordered by Studewood, North Main, Michaux, and Pecore Streets.
 East Norhill was developed in June 1924 with 292 lots bordered by Michaux, Fugate, Moss, and Key Streets.
-Accessible by both streetcar and auto, Norhill grew with residents at a time when the population in Houston was booming and quality housing was in demand for working-class citizens.
+Accessible by both streetcar and auto, Norhill grew with residents at a time when Houston's population was booming and quality housing was in demand for working-class citizens.
+Lots were advertised for "White or Caucasian race only."